mnylc/mnylc.github.io/pages/staff.md

 ## Anne Karle-Zenith
 **Associate Director of Business Development**

 As a member of METRO’s Administrative team, Anne serves as liaison between METRO members, METRO leadership and relevant METRO staff to define, develop, evaluate and sustain services and grant funding opportunities for METRO members.
 Previously, Anne served for 5 years as METRO’s Digital Services Manager, managing METRO’s digitization grant program, digital collection hosting service, and digital imaging services.

 Before joining METRO in 2012, Anne worked for six years at the University of Michigan Library, where she managed a project to build a copyright review management system for works in the HathiTrust Digital Library, and as project coordinator for the UM/Google Books partnership to digitize the Library’s collections.
 She also worked for two years as a Metadata & Cataloging Librarian at Michigan State University Libraries.
 She graduated twice from the University of Michigan, with an undergrad degree in Business Administration, and a MSI degree from the School of Information, with a Specialization in Library Services.
 Before becoming a librarian she worked in the music industry, licensing music as well as other copyrighted works for use in advertising, film, television and other media.

-## Susan Klimley
-**Hospital Library Services Manager**

-As HLSP Manager, Susan supports METRO in developing, enhancing, and improving the delivery of health-care information between member libraries and healthcare professionals in the region.
-Susan has significant experience working in health sciences libraries, including work as Director of Health Science Library at Elmhurst Hospital in Queens, and more recently managing electronic resources at the Health Sciences Library of Columbia University.
-Susan’s work in hospital and health sciences libraries informs her desire to support librarians that strive to meet the information demands of health professionals.
-Susan holds an MLS from Simmons College.

 ## John Mignault
 **Technology Specialist, Empire State Digital Network**